wallarm/product-documentation/docs/latest/about-wallarm/api-abuse-prevention.md

 When using this option, the system:

 1. Detects the bot using [bot metrics](#how-api-abuse-prevention-works).
-1. Put its IP into graylist for 1 hour.
+1. Puts its IP into graylist for 1 hour.
 1. Does one of the following:

     1. If the filtering node is **not** in the `safe blocking` [mode](../admin-en/configure-wallarm-mode.md), it does nothing.
 Bot IPs are just listed in the graylist.